Our Power Quality Devices: Always Ahead of Its Time!

 In Germany, Austria, Switzerland and the Czech Republic, the D-A-CH-CZ guideline determines the rules of the connection of customer installations to the public grid regarding the evaluation of currents.
-The booklet “Technical Rules for the Assessment of Network Disturbances” is published by the international working group EMC & Power Quality (D-A-CH-CZ).
-In recent years, intensive work has been put to publish a new version.
+The booklet "Technical Rules for the Assessment of Network Disturbances" is published by the international working group EMC & Power Quality (D-A-CH-CZ).
+In recent years, intensive work has been put into publishing a new version.
 This version is a much more comprehensive guideline and has recently been published and provided with many innovations and detailed specifications.

 What impact will the change have on users of A. Eberle's power quality measurement technology?